As a patent attorney you'll assess whether inventions are new and innovative, and therefore eligible to be patented

 Specially trained in drafting patents and with knowledge of intellectual property law, patent attorneys lead individual inventors or companies through the required process to obtain a patent and then act to enforce inventors' rights if patents are infringed.

-Patents are granted by the government and give inventors the right to prevent other parties from using or copying their invention for up to 20 years.
+Patents are granted by the government and give inventors the right to prevent other parties from using or copying their invention for up to five years.
+After five years, you will need to renew it annually, up to a maximum of 20 years, if you want it to remain in force.

 Types of patent attorney